Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Lagrangian and equation of motion

-The Euler-Lagrange equation of motion requires a torsion-less condition due to the Einstein--Hilbert Lagrangian; thus, the Einstein--Hilbert Lagrangian can be written using only one of the subspaces $V^\pm(\Omega^2)$.
+The Euler--Lagrange equation of motion requires a torsion-less condition for the Einstein--Hilbert Lagrangian; thus, the Einstein--Hilbert Lagrangian can be written using only one of the subspaces $V^\pm(\Omega^2)$.
 When we choose SD curvature $\RRR^+$ (accordingly with $\www^+$) to construct the Lagrangian, the gravitational Lagrangian is represented as

 We note that the volume form can be written using one of $\SSS^\pm$ such that: